mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

 7. Not the list of Potential Matches for Person A (here, we only have Person C as the only potential match, there can be a scenario where there are multiple potential matches for Person A) are sent to Manual Adjudicator to take the final decision.

 ![](_images\biometrics\deduplication-biometric_deduplication.png)

+## Manual Adjudication
+When biometric duplicates are found in ABIS, the system integrator can plug-in the Manual Adjudication Stage, which would send the biometric and demographic data of the duplicates to a Manual Adjudicator.
+The Manual Adjudicator now can perform various validations on the duplicate data and inform the MOSIP system if the two records are duplicates or not.

+In our current implementation we have kept Manual Adjudication only after biometric de-duplication in-order to confirm if the duplicates marked by the ABIS will be not issued a UIN.

+The Manual Adjudication stage can be plugged-in after demographic de-duplication also but we have done so for our current implementation because, we already do a two step verification i.e. demo match and then ABIS gallery match to confirm a duplicate.

+### Manual Verification APIs
+* **Assignment API** - This API is used to assign one single unassigned applicant record to the manual adjudicator.
+The Assignement logic is based on First come First server based on the logged in Manual Adjudicator.
+* **Fetch Demographic** - The manual adjudicator has to verify the applicant demographic information.
+This API is used to get the applicant demographic information from packet.
+* **Fetch Biometrics** - The manual adjudicator would need to verify the applicant biometric and demographic records.
+This API is used to get the applicant biometric file from packet.
+* **Fetch Packet Meta Information** - The manual adjudicator has to verify the operator/supervisor/introducer etc.; information.
+This API fetches the additional information from packet.
+* **Desion API** - This API is used to get the decision from manual adjudicator for an applicant and update the decision in table.
+The packet is sent for further processing based on decision.

+{% hint style="info" %}
+In the current implementation we have the API, assuming that there will be only one Manual Adjudication layer.
+The APIs for Manual Adjudication can be changed based on the country's need.
+{% endhint %}